PedroLucasOM/GoldVision-API/README.md

 DOCKER_DATABASE_USERNAME= it's recomended set "root" like the example in the picture bellow DOCKER_DATABASE_PASSWORD= here you can put any password that you prefer

-LOCAL_DATABASE_URL= here you will set your database url connection (it's only necessary if you want to use your own local database, if not, you can let it empty)
+LOCAL_DATABASE_URL= here you will set your database url connection (it's only necessary if you want to run the application locally without docker, if not, you can let it empty)
-LOCAL_DATABASE_USERNAME= here you will put your local database username (it's only necessary if you want to use your own local database, if not, you can let it empty)
+LOCAL_DATABASE_USERNAME= here you will put your local database username (it's only necessary if you want to run the application locally without docker, if not, you can let it empty)
-LOCAL_DATABASE_PASSWORD= here you will put your local database password (it's only necessary if you want to use your own local database, if not, you can let it empty)
+LOCAL_DATABASE_PASSWORD= here you will put your local database password (it's only necessary if you want to run the application locally without docker, if not, you can let it empty)

 ORIGEM_PERMITIDA= here you will put the frontend client url that will consume your application